stevechanieee/-3-DockerSwarm_Kubernetes/README.md

 *Source: https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/*

 To clarify the relationship between containerd, Docker, and Kubernetes, please note that Kubernetes does not interact directly with Docker.
 Rather, Kubernetes (via Kubelet) interacts with a layer entitled "Dockershim" as shown in Figure 1 below, and a lexicon primer is provided in Figure 2 below.
+In addition, please note that the Kubelet is the lowest level component in Kubernetes; it can be compared to a process watcher, but focused on running containers.
+A pod is a collection of containers, and the pod is the unit of execution for Kubernetes.

 ### Figure 1: Kubernetes (via Kubelet) interaction with Docker (via Dockershim) and interaction with Containers (via Containerd) ###